semrush/intergalactic/website/docs2/components/input-phone/input-phone.md

 ### Known country but unknown phone number format

-@table-caption States for the case when only country is known, while phone number format is unknown
+Table: States for the case when only country is known, while phone number format is unknown

 | Countries number   | Normal         | Focus         | Filled             |
 | ------------------ | -------------- | ------------- | ------------------ |